SFO's NZ First Foundation investigation: What happened last week behind those courtroom doors?

 One of those charged also desperately wanted to avoid publicity and was granted secrecy by the District Court despite the absence of an SFO lawyer.

-Back in February, the Electoral Commission said it believed the New Zealand First Foundation had received donations which should have been treated as party donations.
+Back in February, the Electoral Commission said it believed the New Zealand First Foundation had received donations that should have been treated as party donations.

 It referred the matter to police to investigate.